GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/3_experiments.typ

 The base context window of 16 #acr("STFT") frames amounts to approximately 320ms, which is a fairly short time period.
 During this interval, one or more speech sources could be inactive as the energy criteria $delta_"energy" (#tau-e)$ is not enforced on this specific data set.
-This sole difference in the data generation process explains the gap in performance between this experiment and the evaluation on the normal dataset reported in @sec:ssl:multi_source:experiments:number_of_sources (see @table:ssl:multi_source:experiments:n_sources for example).
+This sole difference in the data generation process explains the gap in performance between this experiment and the evaluation on the normal dataset reported in @sec:ssl:multi_source:experiments:performance_eval (see @table:ssl:multi_source:experiments:n_sources for example).